strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/jesus_king.png"></p>

-I fled Portugal more than once to avoid extrajudicial sentences of the Colegio Militar CM-93 alumni group who abused me as a child in 1993 and my parents after I left in 1996 to have my previous employer, the infamous **dutch coward Jasper Kums**, remotely exacting extrajudicial sentences, acting in criminal association with the very same group, trying to make me lose my home, turn me homeless, cut off my ears and mutilate my genitalia, insinuating himself as master of my love life and sexual relationships and sabotaging my intercourse with a renal patient systematically along with our wedding plans, to coerce psychiatric care and pharmaco-"therapy" as **workplace revenge** in criminal association with his criminal associates in law enforcement.
+I fled Portugal more than once to avoid extrajudicial sentences of the Colegio Militar CM-93 alumni group who gave the school a reputation of being a **"pedo school"** by hiding my case of child abuse in 1993 (after so many other cases), followed by the systematic abuse of my parents after I left in 1996 (including intercourse sabotage to silence us and coerce psychiatric care), to come to the Netherlands and have my previous employer, the **infamous dutch coward Jasper Kums**, participating in extrajudicial cyber-torture proceedings exacted via abuse of bio-photonics, as **workplace revenge** to pass me as a work incompetent schizophrenic and coerce choice between:

+1. Being forced to leave the Netherlands by systematically being incapacitated to work, so I am unable to repay the pile of debt forced upon me over the course of 6 years of being incapacitated to work, to at the very end sabotage a simple project all day exacting vibrotactile torture to simulate Van Gogh syndrome and articulating my tongue to make sure I can't earn any money, ging Portuguese immigrants a bad reputation as being untrustworthy and Portuguese Government a bad reputation, not only in the Netherlands, but worldwide.

+2. Being forced into assisted living psychiatric care and forced pharmaco-"therapy" against my will in violation of my human rights, combined with articulating my tongue whilst forcing me to hear the words "psychiatrist", "psychiatry" and "medication" over the course of months to guarantee antagonism and rejection which can be used as a justification for the synthetic states of psychosis systematically induced by the group in the physical vicinity of medical personnel.

+The extrajudicial cyber-torture proceedings spectacle of sabotaging work, trying to make me lose my home, turn me homeless whilst simulating Van Gogh syndrome and having those recruited to exact extrajudicial sentences, insinuating themselves as masters of the degradation forced upon my social and family relations and my love life, using women as targets of directed violence by inducing synthetic states of psychosis in their physical vicinity to sabotage intercourse along with our wedding plans **whilst demanding tears**.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/others/jasper_kums.png"></p>

-The creep even engages in rituals of making people defecate themselves in the middle of the street on a regular basis to coerce psychiatric care by exacting **vibrotactile cybertorture** to simulate **Van Gogh syndrome** alternating between head and genitalia daily since I'm woken up in the middle of the night, in a tantrum of sabotaging intercourse, directing violence to people around me and sabotaging my wedding to coerce either returning back to Portugal without money, being cyber-sodomized and having my tongue articulated to endure an even harsher extrajudicial punishment with violence being directed to my parents to gamble incarceration, living under assisted care in a psychiatric asylum or committing acts of self-harm via abuse of bio-photonics to exact cyber-torture.
+The creeps engage in rituals of making people defecate themselves in the middle of the street on a regular basis.
+They wake me up by exacting **vibrotactile cybertorture** to simulate **Van Gogh syndrome** alternating between head and genitalia daily since I'm woken up in the middle of the night, in a tantrum of forcing me to feel cyber-sodomized and having my tongue articulated gambling my return to Portugal where I would endure an even harsher extrajudicial punishment with violence being directed to my parents to gamble: incarceration, living under assisted care in a psychiatric asylum or committing acts of self-harm.

 Both my **mother** and my **father** worked for **3 decades** as judicial clerks in various Portuguese courts of law, working often until midnight, to be used at the end of their life, as targets against which to direct violence by individuals who aligned their interest, some covering up for their crimes of child abuse, others as workplace revenge, others under the pretences of making the school look bad or as revenge for refusing to leave school in a game of transfer of guilt, transfer of punishment, and transfer of responsibility.